 Smooth sumac, Rhus glabra, provides a great source of winter bird food.

-Winged sumac, Rhus coppalina, with common milkweed in the foreground left for the Monarch caterpillars.
+Winged sumac, Rhus coppalina, in flower, with common milkweed in the foreground left for the Monarch caterpillars.

 Close-up of Carolina Silverbell blossoms